 You may be wondering if you can still get your health care at Planned Parenthood.
-Our other health centers are open as usual, and staff are doing what they’ve always done: getting up in the morning; opening our health center doors; and providing expert, affordable health care to anyone who needs it.
+Our health centers are open as usual, and staff are doing what they’ve always done: getting up in the morning; opening our health center doors; and providing expert, affordable health care to anyone who needs it.

 Insured or uninsured, we’ve got you covered.